Five steps to become a foster carer

 Step 2: Getting to know you

-Following an initial chat with you over the phone, we will establish if it's the right time to visit you at home.
-This visit is an excellent opportunity for us to get to know one another a little better and discuss fostering and your family in more depth.
+Following an initial chat with you over the phone, if you're happy to go ahead, we will establish if it's the right time to visit you at home.
+This visit is an excellent opportunity for us to get to know one another a little better.
+We will answer all your questions and explain what becoming a foster carer involves, the different types of foster care available and the next steps you'll take on your journey.

 Step 3: Training

-To prepare you for the role you will need to attend our pre-approval training, Skills to Foster.
+To prepare you for the role you will need to attend our pre-approval training.

-The course is designed to help you and your partner, if you are fostering as a couple, to learn about fostering and the differing needs of the children and young people you will be caring for.
-Skills to Foster will provide a fun, interesting and insightful opportunity for you to find out as much as you can about the role of the foster carer.
+The fun and interesting training is an opportunity to help you (and your partner if applicable), to learn about fostering and the differing needs of the children and young people you will be caring for.

-The training is a good opportunity to ask questions, find out lots about fostering as well as getting to know other prospective carers at a similar stage in the process to you in your local area.
+The training is also a chance to get to know other prospective carers at a similar stage in the process to you in your local area.

 Step 4: Assessment

-This involves your assessing social worker visiting you several times to get to know you, your family, your home and your experiences to make sure you can offer a child security, stability and safety.
-We will do some checks, such as a DBS (Disclosure and Barring Service) check and medical check.
+Your assessing social worker will visit you several times to get to know you, your family, your home and your experiences to make sure you can offer a child security, stability and safety.
+We will have to do some checks, like DBS (Disclosure and Barring Service) and a medical check (this is an appointment with your own GP to review your health).

 Step 5: The fostering panel

-Your detailed application report, written by your assessing social worker, will be presented to the fostering panel.
+The detailed application report, written by your assessing social worker, will be presented to the fostering panel.
 Its members may have a relevant qualification, experience in adoption or fostering, or may have spent time in foster care themselves.
-You will be encouraged to attend the panel with your assessing social worker.
+You will be encouraged to attend the panel with your assessing social worker (this is a virtual meeting).

-The panel decides whether to recommend your approval to the Agency Decision Maker, who then considers their recommendation to reach a decision.
+The panel decides whether to recommend your approval to the Agency Decision Maker, who then considers the panel's recommendation to reach a decision.
 You will then receive a letter confirming this.

-You will receive ongoing support and guidance from your supervising social worker.
-You will also receive support from a buddy carer.
-We have a full training programme and lots of courses for you to choose from, which will encourage your learning and development, as a foster carer for Kirklees Council.
+We have a full training programme and lots of courses for you to choose from, which will encourage your learning and development as a foster carer with us.